Grimms' Fairy Tales: English-language collections

 "Grimms' Fairy Tales in English" by D.L.
 Ashliman provides a hyperlinked list of 50 to 100 English-language collections that have been digitized and made available online.
 They were published in print from the 1820s to 1920s.
 Listings may identify all translators and illustrators who were credited on the title pages, and certainly identify some others.

-Translations of the 1812 edition
+1812 edition translations

 These are some translations of the original collection, also known as the first edition of Volume I.